 Bruges is famous for its charming canals, cobbled streets, and medieval buildings, so most visitors spend most of their time happily wandering the streets.
 Most of the museums and other sights are reasonably priced, and you can save a little money with a Bruges City Card (assuming you want to visit a few attractions).
 Visit Official Bruges Tourism Page for more information.

 - Basilica of the Holy Blood: free (holy blood only displayed at certain times), €2 for museum/treasury

 - De Halve Maan Brewery: €16+ (includes one beer)

 - Belfry Tower: €14 to climb to the top

 - Stadhuis (City Hall): €5

 - Walking tour: Free (but you should tip the guides) or €15-€35 (for paid tours)

 Bruges Food Prices

-Bruges is a touristy town, so expect to pay a premium for food in the city center, but you can still find quality food at reasonable prices by wandering a few blocks away from the tourist zone.
+Bruges is a touristy town so expect to pay a premium for food in the city center.
+You can still find quality food at reasonable prices by wandering a few blocks away from the tourist zone.

-Belgium is world famous for its beer, so spend some time searching for unique Belgian brews — you won’t have to look very hard.
-Belgium is also famous for chocolate, so be sure to indulge yourself.
+Belgium is also world-famous for its beer so spend some time searching for unique Belgian brews—you won’t have to look very hard.
+Belgium is also famous for chocolate so be sure to indulge yourself.